Ami-Solution/awesome-advanced-metering-infrastructure/README.md

 * [NIST smart cities architecture](https://github.com/usnistgov/smartcitiesarchitecture) - IES-City Framework Collaboration Site.
 This github project is a collaboration site for the NIST led IES-City Framework project.
 * [Smart-City-Project](https://github.com/TotallyMelvin/Smart-City-Project) - Smart-City-Project by TotallyMelvin
 * [pymodbus](https://github.com/riptideio/pymodbus) - A full modbus protocol written in python ; Pymodbus is a full Modbus protocol implementation using twisted for its asynchronous communications core.
 It can also be used without any third party dependencies (aside from pyserial) if a more lightweight project is needed.
 Furthermore, it should work fine under any python version > 2.7 (including python 3+)
+* [BAC0 BACnet](https://github.com/ChristianTremblay/BAC0) - BAC0 is a Python 3 (3.4 and over) scripting application that uses BACpypes to process BACnet messages on a IP network.
+This library brings out simple commands to browse a BACnet network, read properties from BACnet devices or write to them.
+* [bacpypes BACnet](https://github.com/JoelBender/bacpypes) - BACpypes provides a BACnet application layer and network layer written in Python for daemons, scripting, and graphical interfaces.
+This is the current project, not the one over on SourceForge.
+* [Open Modeling Framework for smart grid](https://github.com/dpinney/omf) - The Open Modeling Framework for smart grid cost-benefit analysis.

 <a name="python-cv"></a>
 #### Computer Vision